My life is in teaching. To have a chance to do that with a world audience is just wonderful.

 MIT mathematics Professor Gilbert Strang was among the first MIT faculty members to publish a course on OpenCourseware.
 He has continued to contribute content through the years.
 By 2014, he had published five full courses, a video resource, and an online textbook on the OCW website.

-Strang says, "I'm very supportive of the whole idea of making these courses available to people around the world.
-Everyone has the capacity to learn mathematics, and if you can offer a little bit of guidance, the process of discovery has a valuable positive effect."
+He has also shared his knowledge and passion for mathematics in person, traveling extensively around the world.
+Open thinking has played a major role in his professional career.
+“A big part of my life is to open mathematics to students everywhere,” says Strang.
+“I'm very supportive of the whole idea of making these courses available to people around the world.
+Everyone has the capacity to learn mathematics, and if you can offer a little bit of guidance, the process of discovery is so valuable.”

-He also contributed his Calculus textbook to OCW.
-Published in 1991 and still in print from Wellesley-Cambridge Press, the book is a useful resource for educators and self-learners alike.
+Professor Strang has also published a collection of other materials on the OCW site including his Calculus textbook.
+First released in 1991 and still in print from Wellesley-Cambridge Press, the book is a useful resource for educators and independent learners alike.
 It is well organized, covers single variable and multivariable calculus in depth, and is rich with applications.
-There is also an online Instructor's Manual and a student Study Guide.
+The book has an online Instructor's Manual and a student Study Guide.

-When OCW recently approached Professor Strang about contributing to the new Highlights for High School site, he offered support immediately.
-"I've always wanted to contribute to K-12.
-I think high school students taking Algebra or Calculus would find some of the study materials useful."
-Now high school students can access a great introduction to math courses taught at the college level.
+When OCW approached Professor Strang about contributing to Highlights for High School, he offered his support immediately.
+“I've always wanted to contribute to K-12.
+I think high school students taking Algebra or Calculus would find some of the study materials useful.”

 The result is Highlights of Calculus—a series of short videos that introduces the basics of calculus—how it works and why it is important.
 The intended audience is high school students, college students, or anyone who might need help understanding the subject.